cosmicbit/Deep-Reinforcement-Approach-on-Traffic-System/README.md

 # DeepReinforcementApproachonTrafficSystem
-An Autonomous and centralised approach to handle traffic signals in urban cities
+An Autonomous and centralised approach to handle traffic signals in urban cities.